JohnDLee/2048RL/RL/SOLUTION1.md

 ![train_loss_profile](../trained_models/simpleDQN10000/train_results.png)

-The test run can be accomplished by running `python scripts/simpleDQN10000_game.py` and observing the results.

 I also ran 1000 simulations of the game and observed some statistics regarding the final reward, the total moves, and the top tile score reached.